iamkennethreyt/atracker/README.md

 ## App Info

-The application can only be register an account, login, and change the password
+The application allows to add a teacher user to have an account, also can add students, section and class section. aTRacker app has a mobile application link (https://github.com/iamkennethreyt/atracker-mobile) that allows to the registered user to scan the qr code of the student.
+Which they check their daily attendance

 ### Note